angus-ai/angus-doc/sdk/python-sdk/python-sdk.rst

    $ pip install angus-sdk-python

-Initialisation
+Authentication
 ++++++++++++++

-For simplicity, python angus sdk comes with a script name ``angusme`` that enables store credentials in developer environment.
+The angus.ai python sdk comes with a script called ``angusme`` that is used to authenticate the http requests sent to angus.ai server from a specific device.

 .. parsed-literal::